Facebook

 a.
 The origin of DALI

 In the 1990s, Europe began to develop and research digital fluorescent lighting control systems.
 Major European electronic ballast manufacturers (such as Halvar, Hüco, Philips, Osram, Tridonic, Trilux, etc.) have joined the formulation of DALI standards.
-The DALI definition standard aims to establish a simple lighting system with a clear structure;
+The DALI definition standard aims to establish a simple lighting system with a clear and structured approach.

 It is used for intelligent and high-performance lighting management in indoor areas, and the controlled object is the ballast.
 It can be interfaced with a building management system (BMS), such as the KNX system.
-DALI is usually used as a small part of building electrical control.
+DALI is typically used as a small component of a building's electrical control system.
 For example, it can be integrated into the KNX system through the KNX-DALI gateway to achieve a wide range of lighting control.

 b.
 DALI network

 The DALI standard defines a DALI network as including a maximum of 64 units (independently addressable), 16 groups, and 16 scenes.
-Different lighting units on the DALI bus can be flexibly grouped to achieve different scene control and management.
+Different lighting units on the DALI bus can be flexibly grouped to achieve various scene control and management options.
 In a DALI network, 30 to 40 control instructions can be processed per second.

 DALI is not a true point-to-point network.
 It replaces the 1-10V voltage interface to control the ballast.
 Compared with the traditional 1-10V dimming, the advantage of DALI is that each node has a unique address code and has feedback.
 The longer distance dimming will not have signal attenuation like 1-10V, but in engineering practice, this distance should not exceed 200 meters.